 Indiana University, Bloomington accelerated master's student Rachel Pak will work with Keramida's Sustainability Team to research and analyze data relating to air quality, water consumption, carbon footprint, ecological indicators, energy performance, emissions, effluents and noise/light pollution.

 Indiana University, Bloomington graduate student Lindsey Hummel will work with the City of Gary's Department of Environmental Affairs and Green Urbanism by conducting a greenhouse gas emission inventory, assisting in development of the city's Sustainability and Resilient Action Plan, and other duties.

 I cannot thank the ISDP Externship Program enough.
 Real-world sustainability experience and networking were only the beginning.
 A community that fostered forward thinking and new ideas was born, and I'm so proud to be a part of it.

 David Cullmer, extern with the City of Indianapolis

 Join a network of sustainability professionals

 Join our program as an extern, partner or supporter.
 You can also connect with other sustainability professionals in Indiana on our LinkedIN group.

 Interested in becoming an extern?

 Get started by building your sustainability skills, honing and updating your resume, and preparing to apply!
-Applications will reopen around January 2020.
+Applications will reopen in January 2021.